19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 WATER POLLUTION CONTROL

-### Licence for discharge of trade effluent, oil, chemical, sewage or other polluting matters
+### Written permission for discharge of trade effluent, oil, chemical, sewage or other polluting matters

-15\.—(1) Any person who discharges or causes or permits to be discharged any trade effluent, oil, chemical, sewage or other polluting matters into any drain or land, without a licence from the Director-General, shall be guilty of an offence.
+15\.—(1) Any person who discharges or causes or permits to be discharged any trade effluent, oil, chemical, sewage or other polluting matters into any drain or land, without a written permission from the Director-General, shall be guilty of an offence.

 [4/2002]

+[12/2011 wef 01/09/2011]

 (2) Where any trade effluent, oil, chemical, sewage or other polluting matters has been discharged from any premises into any drain or land, it shall be presumed, until the contrary is proved, that the occupier of the premises, other than a principal contractor to which section 35 applies, had discharged or caused or permitted to be discharged the trade effluent, oil, chemical, sewage or other polluting matters in contravention of subsection (1).

-(3) Subject to subsection (4), any person who causes or suffers any trade effluent, oil, chemical, sewage or other polluting matters to enter or pass into any drain or land without a licence from the Director-General (whether wilfully or by accident) shall immediately inform the Director-General of such occurrence.
+(3) Subject to subsection (4), any person who causes or suffers any trade effluent, oil, chemical, sewage or other polluting matters to enter or pass into any drain or land without a written permission from the Director-General (whether wilfully or by accident) shall immediately inform the Director-General of such occurrence.

 [4/2002]

+[12/2011 wef 01/09/2011]

 (4) The requirements in subsection (3) may be waived by the Director-General in any case where the amount of trade effluent, oil, chemical, sewage or other polluting matters is, in the opinion of the Director-General, not of a substantial nature.